 Dermal Repair Complex is a dietary supplement for anti-aging and skin rejuvenation made by a cosmetics company called Beverly Hills MD.
 The brand claims that regular use of this supplement will result in a “significantly younger, healthier appearance” with reduced wrinkles and visibly firmer skin.

 But can a dietary supplement really improve visible signs of skin aging?
 Does Dermal Repair Complex contain research-backed ingredients?
 Does it contain any questionable additive ingredients?
-And how do real users rate and describe the aesthetic effects of this product?
+And what was our Product Tester's experience trying the brand's anti-aging cream for a month?

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Dermal Repair Complex based on clinical studies, to give our take on whether or not the supplement is likely to be effective for anti-aging, and whether or not it's healthy.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Dermal Repair Complex to give our take on whether or not the supplement is likely to be effective for anti-aging, and whether or not it's healthy.

 Ingredient Analysis

-The majority of the active ingredients in Dermal Repair Matrix are a vitamin blend, shown above, composed mostly of B-vitamins.
+The majority of the active ingredients in Dermal Repair Matrix are a vitamin blend, shown below, composed mostly of B-vitamins:

 Biotin is included at a dose of 2,500 micrograms (mcg), and we've seen this ingredient more commonly used in hair supplements like Keranique than skincare supplements.